lionelquellery/php-team/README.md

 ### /school/{uai}/flat/{id}/delete/

-Delete an flat
+Deletes a flat

 ### /user/new/

-Create new user account
+Creates new user account

 ##### Parameters :
 - mail (REQUIRED) : your mail